 ROUND THE TWIST

-As we start the new year and look back at 2018, it’s a year that could be be described as the year of the collaboration (in the design world at least).
-Style Library (home to Zoffany, Sanderson, Morris & Co, et al) has been feeling chummy releasing collections with H&M and Radley in recent months.
-Alternative Flooring is the latest brand to join the roster, launching the Boutique carpet collection inspired by five signature designs from Zoffany’s fabric range.
-Should you be torn between a carpet and a stone floor, Serpentine in Malachite translates the wavy quality of marble onto a hand-tufted pile.
+Style Library (home to Zoffany, Sanderson, Morris & Co, et al) and Alternative Flooring's Boutique carpet collection is inspired by five signature designs from Zoffany's fabric range.
+Should you be torn between a carpet and a stone floor, Serpentine (opens in new tab) in Malachite translates the wavy quality of marble onto a hand-tufted pile.

 Good news for those who like their flooring and furnishings to come with the gravitas of a Caravaggio painting.
 Rug master Jan Kath's Cloud series (opens in new tab) draws on inspiration from Baroque sky-scapes, spanning biblical lightning bolts and painterly skies.